ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/comp-services.md

 - By the end of 2016 Microsoft added support for docker containers on the Windows family of operating systems.
-Since docker swarm is operating system agnostic, the SIM-CORE platform automatically supports linux- and windows-based computational services.
+Since docker swarm is operating system agnostic, the SIM-CORE platform automatically supports Linux- and Windows-based computational services.
  - Shifter, a new open source project provides a runtime for container images and is specifically suited for HPC on supercomputer architecture.
 Among other formats it supports docker.